 \subsubsection{Intuitive Insight}

-DT videos exhibit statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension, which is the key cue for distinguishing DT videos from other videos and static images \cite{doretto2003dynamic,Gatys2015TextureSU,tesfaldet2018two,Ghanem2010MaximumMD}.
-Moreover, this cue can be further elaborated as the similarity correlation between frame-to-frame, as shown in Figure \ref{fig:similarity-embedding}.
-Therefore, what we need to do for DT synthesis is that we should build a DT model for presenting the features of dynamics and texture elements, which are statistically similar and temporally stationary.
-Here we integrate kernel learning and ELM into a powerfully unified DT synthesis model to learn kernel similarity embedding for achieving this goal.
+DT videos exhibit statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension, which is the key cue for distinguishing DT videos from other videos and static images \cite{doretto2003dynamic,Gatys2015TextureSU,tesfaldet2018two}.
+Moreover, this cue can be further elaborated as the similarity correlation between frames, as shown in Figure \ref{fig:similarity-embedding}.
+Therefore, what we need to do for DT synthesis is to build a DT model for representing the features of the dynamic and texture elements, which are statistically similar and temporally stationary.
+Here, we integrate kernel learning and ELM into a powerfully unified DT synthesis model to learn kernel similarity embeddings for achieving this goal.